 Where a new treatment is available and where the Health Board wishes to inform patients who would benefit from it, the Practice would provide name and contact information.

-Any other valid exemption under the Data Protection Act applies.
+Any other valid exemption under the Data Protection Legislation applies.

 Disclosure will only be made in response to appropriate requests by the relevant Health Board or people acting on their behalf, providing those people are themselves legally bound to keep the information they receive confidential.

-Patients Rights: If you wish to obtain further information on the exact nature of any disclosure in respect of your records, you should apply in writing to Mrs Nadia Fernie, Practice Manager.
+Patients Rights: If you wish to obtain further information on the exact nature of any disclosure in respect of your records, you should apply in writing to the Practice Manager.